Consensus Tracking of Perturbed Open Multi-Agent Systems with Repelling Antagonistic Interactions: Simulation examples

-Under the above parameters for dynamics and topologies, first consider the case of the state-independent impulse $\tilde{\Phi}_k^{ind}\not\equiv 0$ and non-vanishing perturbation $\tilde{h}_{\sigma(t)}(t)$.
-The resultant trajectories of the OMAS state $\tilde{\xi}_{\sigma(t)}(t)$ are depicted in Fig. \ref{fig_state}; the trajectories of the consensus tracking error $\tilde{\varepsilon}_{\sigma(t)}(t)$ is depicted in Fig. \ref{fig_error_tracking}.
-It can be observed from Fig. \ref{fig_error_tracking} that with the nonvanishing property of both the perturbation and state-independent impulse at each migration instant $t_k$, the tracking errors constantly jump when agents migrate but are ultimately bounded instead of asymptotically converging to zero, which indicates that practical consensus tracking is achieved for the OMAS \eqref{OMAS_compact}.
+Under the above parameters for dynamics and topologies, we first consider the case of the state-independent impulse $\tilde{\Phi}_k^{ind}\not\equiv 0$ and non-vanishing perturbation $\tilde{h}_{\sigma(t)}(t)$.
+The resultant trajectories of the OMAS state $\tilde{\xi}_{\sigma(t)}(t)$ and the tracking error $\tilde{\varepsilon}_{\sigma(t)}(t)$ are depicted in Fig. \ref{fig_state}.
+It can be observed that with the non-vanishing property of both the perturbation and state-independent impulse at each migration instant $t_k$, the tracking errors constantly jump but are ultimately bounded while converging to zero asymptotically during each jump-free period, which indicates ultimately bounded consensus tracking is achieved for the OMAS.
 Then, consider the case of state-dependent impulses and vanishing perturbations, i.e., $\tilde{\Phi}^{ind}_k\equiv 0$, $\overline{h}=0$.
-The resultant trajectories of the OMAS state $\tilde{\xi}_{\sigma(t)}(t)$ are depicted in Fig. \ref{fig_state_dep}; the trajectories of the consensus tracking error $\tilde{\varepsilon}_{\sigma(t)}(t)$ is depicted in Fig. \ref{fig_error_tracking_dep}.
-It can be observed from Fig. \ref{fig_error_tracking_dep} that with the vanishing property of both the perturbation and the state-independent impulse at each $t_k$, the jumps and bumps brought by agent migrations vanish with time goes on as the tracking errors are converging to zero, which indicates that asymptotic consensus tracking is achieved for the OMAS \eqref{OMAS_compact}.
+The corresponding trajectories of the OMAS state $\tilde{\xi}_{\sigma(t)}(t)$ and the tracking error $\tilde{\varepsilon}_{\sigma(t)}(t)$ are shown in Fig. \ref{fig_state_dep}.
+One can observe that owing to the vanishing property of both the perturbation and the state-independent impulse at each $t_k$, the jumps and bumps brought by agent migrations vanish with time goes on as the tracking errors converge to zero, which indicates the OMAS achieves asymptotic consensus tracking.